dinedal/cirgonus/README.md

 You can also use `cirgonus generate` to generate a configuration file from monitors it can use and devices you have that it can monitor.
 This can be nice for automated deployments.

+### Attributes

+All attributes are currently required.

+* Listen: `host:port` (host optional) designation on where the agent should listen.
+* Username: the username for basic authentication.
+* Password: the password for basic authentication.
+* Facility: the syslog facility to use.
+Controlling log levels is a function of your syslogd.
+* Plugins: An array of plugin definitions.
+See `Plugins`.

 ## Querying